jasperpilgrim/hacker-news/INSTALL.md

 #### Install manually

-You can find a link to the css that you'll need to manually inject on Stylus [here](https://github.com/jasperpilgrim/hn-dracula/blob/main/hn-dracula.user.css).
+You can find a link to the CSS file that you'll need to manually inject using Stylus [here](https://github.com/jasperpilgrim/hn-dracula/blob/main/hn-dracula.user.css).